 As described in Note 1 to the consolidated financial statements, the Company routinely enters into arrangements with its customers to provide sales incentives, support customer promotions, and allowances for returns or defective merchandise.
 Accruals for these programs are recorded in net sales as sales adjustments that reduce gross billings in the period the related sale is recognized.
-As disclosed by management, sales adjustments for such programs totaled \$660.6 million for the year ended December 31, 2023.
 The accrual for such programs, which can either be contractual or discretionary in nature, is based on an assessment of customer purchases, customer performance of specified promotional activities, and other specified factors such as customer sales volume.
+As disclosed by management, sales adjustments for such programs totaled \$653.7 million for the year ended December 31, 2024, a portion of which is discretionary in nature.
 While certain sales adjustment amounts are readily determinable at year end and do not require estimates, other sales adjustments, such as discretionary sales adjustments, require significant judgment by management to make these estimates.
 In making these estimates, management considers all available information, including the overall business environment, historical trends, and information from customers.

-The principal considerations for our determination that performing procedures relating to the discretionary component of the sales adjustments accrual is a critical audit matter are the significant judgment by management in estimating the discretionary component of the sales adjustments accrual, which in turn led to a high degree of auditor judgment, subjectivity, and audit effort in performing procedures and evaluating audit evidence relating to management's estimate.
+The principal considerations for our determination that performing procedures relating to the discretionary component of the sales adjustments accrual is a critical audit matter are (i) the significant judgment by management when developing the estimate of the discretionary component of the sales adjustments accrual and (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating audit evidence relating to management's estimate.